No products in the cart.

 Q: How did you experience the process of getting the insulation delivered and installed?

 A: This was actually quite easy.
 We knew a good insulation installer, so we measured up the floor area, ordered the insulation to be delivered to our door, and booked the installer for the following day.
 It took him less than a day to insulate the entire underfloor area.

 Q: Did the underfloor insulation make a difference?

 - Definitely.
 Most of the internal heating in our home comes from the wood combustion heater in the living room.
 This creates a lot of heat and the lounge room and adjoining rooms are comfortably warm while it’s on.
 But what was interesting to note was the difference in floor temperature from close to the heater and further throughout the house.
 Close to the wood combustion heater, the floor quickly warmed up and remained warm.
 However, in the rooms furthers from the source of heat, the floor was noticeably cooler, despite the insulation.
 Presumably, if we had heaters running in those rooms also we would have noticed a similar effect to the main living area.

 The Conclusion Then?

-Underfloor insulation is not a replacement for a heater, but where heaters are in use, it definitely helps to ensure that as little heat as possible escapes through the floor.
+Underfloor insulation does make a difference.
+Although it is not a replacement for a heater, but where heaters are in use, it definitely helps to ensure that as little heat as possible escapes through the floor.